 The holidays bring some of the best memories.
-Fall festivals, and apple picking, corn mazes, and bonfires, what’s not to like?
-Some of the best memories are made around the dinner table.
+Fall festivals, apple picking, corn mazes, and bonfires, what’s not to like?
+However, some of the best memories are made around the dinner table.
 While it’s not so much what you’re eating that helps to bring joy around the holidays, it certainly helps!
 Here are our tips for making the perfect holiday dessert.

 Cook With Family